 completed - i have not had the time to debug it thoroughly yet

 if you have good shell debugging skills, feel free to try it out

 - i dont remember how well debugged it is yet - IIRC, you

-would need only the files in the .live-session/ dir and start it
+would need only the files in the .session/ dir and start it

-script, that runs as root; so best to use a VM
+script, which runs as root; so it is best to experiment in a VM